Uberspace/manual/source/policy.rst

 Policy
 ######

-To ensure smooth service for everyone, we reserve the right to intervene on individual accounts in exceptional cases.
-Of course we will inform the account owner in each case and in most situations we will find a common solution.
+To ensure smooth service for everyone, we have to intervene on individual accounts in exceptional cases.
+Of course, we will inform the account owner in each case and in most situations we will find a common solution.

 Deadlines
 =========